 What Are the Different Types of Dangerous Road Conditions that Cause Car Accidents in Atlanta?

 There are many different types of dangerous conditions that cause car accidents in Atlanta.

-- Defective designs—This includes outdated entrance and exit ramps onto highways; dangerous curves, slopes and dips; poor signage; missing guardrails; poor lighting; even misplaced utility poles and dangerously placed trees.
-In fact, the Insurance Institute for Highway Safety says that 50% of single car fatal crashes involve hitting a tree and 13% involve hitting a utility pole.
+- Defective designs – This includes outdated entrance and exit ramps onto highways; dangerous curves, slopes, and dips; poor signage; missing guardrails; poor lighting; and even misplaced utility poles and dangerously placed trees.
+In fact, the Insurance Institute for Highway Safety says that 50% of single-car fatal crashes involve hitting a tree and 13% involve hitting a utility pole.